CPUjoker303/netlify2.0/content/posts/best-video-card-for-i9-9900k-i9-10980hk-i9-9900k-2021-updated.md

 The GPU requires a six-pin, and eight-pin PCL power connector, so make sure you have appropriate connectors or adapter for your power supply as they are included with this GPU.
 The power supply required is 650 watt or better is also required.
 The overall length of this GPU is 10.62 inches or 269 mm.
 Just another thing to know if you are trying to fit this card into smaller cases.

 At the end of the card, you get three display ports, version 1.4 and one HDMI port version 2.lb, and best of all, you get a USB type c port, which is very useful.
 Nowadays, most motherboards come with USB type c port, so having an extra for phones, virtual reality devices, and external hard drives is a major bonus.
 The installation of this card is pretty straight forward.
+So, the card is Best Video Card For i9 9900k.

 {{<pros>}}